lucidsoftware/relate/docs/faq.md

 ### Q: Why can't I interpolate &lt;insert type here&gt;?

-A: Relate only supports interpolation for the types supported by JDBC.
+A: Relate only supports interpolation for common types supported by the JVM.
+However, you can create an implicit function (or implicit class) from the type you'd like to interpolate to a `Parameter`.
+For example, to interpolate an `org.joda.time.DateTime` you could create an implicit def like this:

+{% highligh scala %}
+implicit def fromDateTime(dt: DateTimte): SingleParameter = {
+  new TimestampParameter(dt.getMillis)
+}
+{% endhighlight %}

+See [Parameters.scala](https://github.com/lucidsoftware/relate/blob/master/relate/src/main/scala/com/lucidchart/relate/Parameters.scala) for details and examples.